Find a provider that meets your needs

 • Smoking

-Treatment options for individuals with peptic ulcer disease vary and may include the following:
+Treatment options for individuals with peptic ulcer disease vary and may include:

-• Drug therapy, which may include antibiotics to eradicate H. pylori bacteria in the stomach and/or medications to decrease stomach acid.
+• Drug therapy, including antibiotics to eradicate H. pylori bacteria in the stomach or medications to decrease stomach acid.

-• Surgery is required in those occasional cases where the ulcer will not heal with medical therapy
+• Surgery is required when the ulcer doesn’t heal with medical therapy

 Prevention

-Avoid taking excessive doses of aspirin or NSAID medication.
-Peptic ulcers that result from other conditions may not be able to be prevented, but most heal with medication and lifestyle changes.
+Avoid taking excessive doses of aspirin or NSAIs.
+Peptic ulcers that result from other conditions may not be preventable, but most heal with medication and lifestyle changes.